WordPress Gutenberg 5.0: A Game Changer or Not

 If you simply dislike WordPress Gutenberg, you can disable it and just install the Classic editor plugin instead.
 You can then continue to create content exactly the way you always have.
 The new editor is an innovative attempt to provide the community, especially the writers and the WordPress web developers, a modern tool with lots of helpful features, if we have the patience and time to learn.

-Though it’s a big change to the way we know how WordPress works, it is expected that not everyone feels that it’s a change for the better.
+Though it’s a big change to the way we know how WordPress works, it is expected that not all WordPress users will feel that it’s a change for the better.
 With new upgrades also come some drawbacks that may frustrate some in the community.
 However, issues like this can be addressed over time with patches and hotfixes.

 In the end, we believe this is, without a doubt, going to be potentially a powerful feature for WordPress.
 It can elevate the platform above its competitors even further and drive the market share higher in the coming years.